tannerdolby/tannerdolby.com/src/writing/overthewire-bandit-games.md

 bandit3@bandit:~/inhere$ exit
 ```

-<h2 id="bandit-level-four">Bandit Level Four &RightArrow; Five</h3>
+<h2 id="bandit-level-four">Bandit Level Four &RightArrow; Five {% directlink "bandit-level-four" %}</h3>

 The password for the next level is stored in the only human-readable file inside the `inhere` directory.
-Pro tip: if your terminal is cluttered try using the `reset` or `clear` command.
+If your shell is cluttered up with all the previous levels content, try using the `reset` or `clear` command.

 Next, connect to the level 4 bandit server on port 2220 via SSH.
 Using bandit4 as the username and the last levels hidden password.